-Institutional Emerging Markets Portfolio Portfolio Summary | February 28, 2024 | Institutional Class HLMEX
+Institutional Emerging Markets Portfolio Portfolio Summary | February 28, 2025 | Institutional Class HLMEX

 Before you invest, you may want to review the Portfolio's prospectus, which contains more information about the Portfolio and its risks.
 You can find the Portfolio's prospectus and other information about the Portfolio online at www.hardingloevnerfunds.com.
 You can also get this information at no cost by calling (877) 435-8105 or by sending an e-mail request to hardingloevnerfunds@ntrs.com.
 If you purchase shares of the Portfolio through a financial intermediary, the prospectus and other information will also be available from your financial intermediary.
-The current prospectus and statement of additional information, dated February 28, 2024, and as each may be supplemented thereafter, are incorporated by reference into this summary prospectus and may be obtained, free of charge, at the website, phone number or e-mail address noted above.
+The current prospectus and statement of additional information, dated February 28, 2025, and as each may be supplemented thereafter, are incorporated by reference into this summary prospectus and may be obtained, free of charge, at the website, phone number or e-mail address noted above.
 Investment Objective The Institutional Emerging Markets Portfolio (the "Portfolio") seeks long-term capital appreciation through investments in equity securities of companies based in emerging markets.
 Portfolio Fees and Expenses This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Institutional Class of the Portfolio.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.
-Shareholder Fees (Fees Paid Directly from Your Investment) Maximum Sales Charge (Load) Imposed on Purchases (As a Percentage of Offering Price) None Redemption Fee (As a Percentage of Amount Redeemed within 90 days or Less from the Date of Purchase) None Annual Portfolio Operating Expenses (Expenses that You Pay Each Year as a Percentage of the Value of Your Investment) Management Fees 1 0.95% Distribution (Rule 12b-1) Fees None Other Expenses 0.19% Total Annual Portfolio Operating Expenses 2 1.14% Fee Waiver and/or Expense Reimbursement 2 -0.09% Total Annual Portfolio Operating Expenses After Fee Waiver 1.05% and/or Expense Reimbursement2 Example:
+Shareholder Fees (Fees Paid Directly from Your Investment) and/or Expense Reimbursement^{1,2} Maximum Sales Charge (Load) Imposed on Purchases (As a Percentage of Offering Price) Redemption Fee (As a Percentage of Amount Redeemed within 90 days or Less from the Date of Purchase) None Annual Portfolio Operating Expenses (Expenses that You Pay Each Year as a Percentage of the Value of Your Investment) Total Annual Portfolio Operating Expenses After Fee Waiver Fee Waiver and/or Expense Reimbursement ^{1,2} Total Annual Portfolio Operating Expenses 1 1.07% Other Expenses Distribution (Rule 12b-1) Fees None Management Fees 0.85% 1 Expense information in this table has been restated to reflect current fees.
+Therefore, the expenses in this table will not correlate to the expenses shown in the Financial Highlights of Example: